 - Ascent—Ascent's Independent student loan is open to college juniors and seniors as well as graduate students who attend eligible schools full-time.
 Factors that weigh on eligibility include your credit score, the school you plan to attend, and your selected major.
 You don't need a cosigner, but if you don't have one, the amount of your loan may be less than you requested.

 Even if you qualify for a private loan independently, having a cosigner with a better credit record can help you get a lower interest rate.
 If that means securing a rate that is even a quarter of a percentage point lower than what you could get on your own, you could see a big difference over the long term.

 With private loans, you often have a choice between a fixed or variable interest rate.
 While a fixed rate does not change over the life of the loan, a variable rate moves with the market and could go either up or down.
 (Some lenders put a cap on variable rates, but the cap can still be quite high.)
 Initially, the variable rate will generally be lower than the fixed rate.
 But because a variable rate is subject to market fluctuations, it can be difficult to predict what your monthly payments will be.
-A 2017 report revealed that in the private sphere, the average interest rate for student loans is 7.81 percent (variable) or 9.66 percent (fixed).3
+In the private sphere, the average interest rate for student loans is 8.81 percent (variable) or 9.97 percent (fixed).2